 The Company's debt agreements include restrictive covenants such as restrictions on additional indebtedness.
-The Credit Agreement also requires the Company to satisfy a financial maintenance covenant.
-The Company was in compliance with that covenant as of December 31, 2014.
+The Credit Agreements also require the Company to satisfy a financial maintenance covenant.
+The Company was in compliance with those covenants as of December 31, 2015.